ashishgupta1350/Windows-Touch/README.md

-# Project Sistine
+# Project Windows-Touch

 ![Sistine * 3/2](splash.png)

-We turned a MacBook into a touchscreen using only $1 of hardware and a little bit of computer vision.
+I turned a Windows-PC into a touchscreen using only $0.3 or Rs 20 of hardware and a little bit of computer vision.
 The proof-of-concept, dubbed “Project Sistine” after our [recreation](https://www.anishathalye.com/media/2018/04/03/thumbnail.jpg) of the famous [painting](https://en.wikipedia.org/wiki/The_Creation_of_Adam) in the Sistine Chapel, was prototyped by [Anish Athalye](https://www.anishathalye.com/), [Kevin Kwok](https://twitter.com/antimatter15), [Guillermo Webster](https://twitter.com/biject), and [Logan Engstrom](https://github.com/lengstrom) in about 16 hours.
+Then it was mordified by Ashish Gupta.

 ## Basic Principle